 Camp programs are designed to provide Scouts with opportunities to advance and to develop character, teach citizenship and encourage personal fitness.
 Summer camping opportunities are available to any registered Scout regardless of race, creed, religion, or national origin.

 But Tuckahoe is much more than just a summer camp – there are a total eight cabins available for year-round use at Tuckahoe, including two cabins each capable of sleeping up to 40 persons and two cabins sleeping up to 50 persons.
 The camp’s four older cabins have been completely remodeled to create comfortable accommodations for groups looking for a warm place to stay during the cold weather months or for units visiting the Gettysburg area (about 35 minutes to the south of Tuckahoe) for the extremely popular Gettysburg Historic Trails program offered by the New Birth of Freedom Council in partnership with the National Park Service.

 Tuckahoe is also blessed with some of the most beautiful scenery for tent camping anywhere in Pennsylvania in its many campsites.
 In addition, Tuckahoe is the home for the annual Halloween Days program offered for Cub Scouts of all ages each October.
-Halloween Days annually attracts hundreds of Cub Scouts and parents on each of two weekends, providing thrills and excitement for boys and their parents.
+Halloween Days annually attracts hundreds of Cub Scouts and parents on each of two weekends, providing thrills and excitement for scouts and their parents.